 From a time of pandemic, members look back over their time in PSNS and think about the future.
 Please contribute as well.
 Here’s how.
-Looking Back: Ornithology Bird Watching and the Birds of Perth and Kinross: A record of change Continue reading 2021 Looking Forward : Looking Back
+Looking Back: Ornithology and Botany Bird Watching and the Birds of Perth and Kinross: A record Continue reading 2021 Looking Forward : Looking Back

 150th Anniversary events The Botanical Section invited the Radio Scotland Out of Doors programme to the Birks of Aberfeldy to interview the Section’s dandelion expert.
 Dame Evelyn Glennie concert and talk First Season of Curious Minds winter season talks PSNS Continue reading 2017: The 150th Anniversary of PSNS